Lawrence908/AstrID/csci-491-course-outline.md

 # CSCI 491 Senior Research Project Outline

 **Student:** Chris Lawrence
-**Project Title:** Astronomical Identification: Anomaly Detection and Visualization **Supervisor:** Prof. Luis Meneses
+**Project Title:** Astronomical Identification: Anomaly Detection and Visualization
+**Supervisor:** Prof. Luis Meneses
-**Committee members:** Prof. Gregory Arkos **Proposal:** CSCI 491 Senior Research Project (6 credits) **Duration:** September 2, 2025 through April 30, 2026
+**Committee members:** Prof. Gregory Arkos
+**Proposal:** CSCI 491 Senior Research Project (6 credits)
+**Duration:** September 2025 – April 2026

 ---

 ## Topic Outline

 The AstrID project was developed as a system for identifying stars in astronomical images using FITS data and a U-Net machine learning model, developed for a CSCI 478 course in F24 semester.
-This existing system can successfully localize and classify stars with reasonable accuracy, serving as a foundation for further research.
+This existing system can successfully localize and identify stars with reasonable accuracy, serving as a foundation for further research.

 This project will extend AstrID in two key ways: